 Management of spasticity is not unique to brain injury survivors, since it is often associated with other conditions affecting the central nervous system such as spinal cord injury and multiple sclerosis.
 Spasticity may require intervention when it interferes with functional abilities such as mobility, positioning, hygiene, or when it is the cause of deformity or pain.
 Factors that must be taken into consideration when proposing treatment of spasticity include chronicity of the problem, the severity, the pattern of distribution (focal versus diffuse), the locus of injury, as well as comorbidities (Gormley et al., 1997).
 Some studies have found that spasticity of cerebral origin versus spinal cord injury respond differently to the same medications (Katz & Campagnolo, 1993).
-Typically, the clinical approach to spasticity is to first employ treatments that tend to be less interventional and costly; however, multiple strategies may need to be administered concurrently.
+Typically, the clinical approach to spasticity is to first employ treatments that tend to be less interventional and costly, however, multiple strategies may need to be administered concurrently.
+Although surgery is a viable intervention for the treatment of spasticity, no studies meeting our inclusion criteria have examined surgery as an intervention for the management of spasticity following an ABI (Duquette & Adkinson, 2018).

-4.2.5.1 Botulinum Toxin Injections
+4.1.5.1 Botulinum Toxin Injections

 Botulinum toxin type A (BTX-A) acts at the pre-synaptic terminal to block acetylcholine release into the neuromuscular junction.
 When selectively injected into a specific muscle BTX-A is thought to cause local muscle paralysis, thereby alleviating hypertonia caused by excessive neural activity (Jankovic & Brin, 1991).
 It has been suggested that BTX-A may be useful in the treatment of localized spasticity if oral interventions such as benzodiazepines, baclofen, dantrolene sodium, or tizanidine cause significant adverse effects (Gracies et al., 1997b).
-Currently, limited numbers of RCTs exist evaluating botulinum toxin for spasticity in individuals with an ABI (Table 4.10).
+A limited number of RCTs exist evaluating botulinum toxin for spasticity in individuals with an ABI (Table 4.11).